samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 ~~~

-Now, what if you want to watch some other property thats ins't of an object.
+Now, what if you want to watch some other property thats isn't of an object.
 For instance, the strength of the background light.

 This can be done by choosing **Scene** instead of **Object** when adding the trigger.
 But getting the data path for such properties just got harder, because you have to define which context the property is in, and the best way to do so is by checking the ID path from the the **data-block** data base like so: